CrispyyBaconx/export-twitter-following/README.md

 ### Errors

 If you get a 353 error, you're probably using an old cookie or a mismatched csrf token and cookie ct0 token.
-You can try to get a new one by running the script again and inputting your cookie + replacing the x-csrf-token with the one from the request headers.
+You can try to get a new one by running the steps above again and inputting your new cookie + replacing the x-csrf-token with the one from the new request headers.